University of Galway at the heart of a global medtech hub

 With our track record in engaged research, we have brought the patient to the centre of all we do by embedding patient involvement along the research and innovation continuum.

-University of Galway is leading the PPI Ignite Network, a new national programme to bring the public into the heart of research initiatives.
-The Network will help research institutions advance the involvement of the public, patients and carers in health and social care research, drawing on their lived experience to influence research from ideation to the delivery of results.
+University of Galway is the originator of the PPI Ignite Network, a national programme to bring the public into the heart of research initiatives.
+The Network helps research institutions advance the involvement of the public, patients and carers in health and social care research, drawing on their lived experience to influence research from ideation to the delivery of results.

 Research excellence